sp1thas/dropboxignore/docs/commands.md

 ## `ignore`

-Ignore all matched folder or files under the given path using existing `.dropboxignore` files.
+Ignores all matched folder or files under the given path using existing `.dropboxignore` files.

 **Example:**